 Your home’s gutters don’t look very significant, but they serve a very significant purpose.
 It’s a good idea to take some time during the summer to clean any foreign debris from your gutters.
 You want to know that the summer rains won’t be sitting stale around your home’s foundation.

 Summer is the perfect time to get out in the yard, but you’ll have to mow the grass first.
 Mowing is an inevitable part of homeownership, and your lawn will enjoy growing with speed in the summer.
 Regular mowing will help keep your lawn lush.

 Check your dryer exhaust

 Cleaning out the dryer exhaust isn’t always a first thought for homeowners.
 However, a clogged dryer exhaust can spell out huge problems for your home.
 The built up lint in the hose can be a dangerous fire hazard.

 Take the time at least once per year to walk outside to the dryer exhaust.
-Reach in the hole, and pull out all of the built up dryer lint.
+Reach in the hole, and pull out all of the built-up dryer lint.
 Clearing the pipe will also help extend the life of your dryer.
 If you want a professional to do it, you may want to look into businesses such as Dryer Vent Squad to see how they can help you get it cleaned out and safe.

 Take a walk around your foundation

 Take a good look at the foundation of your home during the bright days of summer.
 Check for any cracks or damage, so you can head off any large issues in your foundation/basement.